-So in organic chemistry, there are some functional groups to separate different chemicals in different groups.
-Some of these are alcohols, aldehydes, etc. Here are some differences between aldehydes and formaldehyde to clear the idea about them
+So in organic chemistry, some functional groups separate different chemicals into different groups.
+Some of these are alcohols, aldehydes, etc. Here are some differences between aldehydes and formaldehyde to clarify the idea about them

 Aldehyde vs Formaldehyde